antfriend/antfriend.github.io/TootTootTerminologyDB.md

 The world as it is experienced by a particular organism.

 The umwelt is the bounded worldview for a Toot Toot Agent.
 It defines what can be sensed, stored, related, or acted on.
-It is a feature of toot toot data encoding and more generally, [natural systems, as described in wikipedia.](https://en.wikipedia.org/wiki/Umwelt).
-It all begins here.
-We are all mortal engines.
+It is a feature of toot toot data encoding and more generally, natural systems - see [Wikipedia.](https://en.wikipedia.org/wiki/Umwelt) It all begins here.
+Our mortal engines fire.
+- From here you may visit the [meshtastic](https://meshtastic.org) world of microcontroller agent networks at ==>> [Toot Toot AI.](@LAT40.7LON-74.0)

 ---